 |2004||07 April 2004||18 May 2004||23 June 2004||1.10||0.85839|

 A depositary fee of USD 0.03 per ADR will be deducted at source.

 The dividends paid in 2011, 2012, 2013, 2014 and 2015 are Swiss withholding tax and Swiss income tax exempt distributions out of legal reserves from capital contributions for Swiss resident individuals holding shares as a private investment.

-For dividends paid in 2010 and prior, dividends were subject to Swiss withholding tax of 35% at the time of initial payment.
+Dividends are subject to Swiss withholding tax of 35% at the time of initial payment.
 For ADR holders, the depositary bank performs a tax reclaim process with the Swiss tax authorities.
 The actual dividend tax paid depends on the specific tax status of the dividend recipient.
 The tax reclaim process causes a difference in timing between the pay dates for the registered Swiss Re share and the ADR.
 For further tax questions, please consult your tax advisor.